 With as much time we spend in our offices, it’s important we have clean air.
 Unfortunately, indoor air pollution can be even worse than that of outdoor air!
 This is mostly because of, A) the amount of chemicals we bring into our homes and offices via furniture, cleaning products, etc., and B) because our indoor air usually doesn’t get circulated very much.

 When it’s nice outside, opening the windows can be a great (free!) option to get air flowing.
 Investing in a good air purifier is a good idea as well.
-Molekule and Dyson are two good brands to check out.
+Molekule and AirDoctor are two good brands to check out.

 Mugs & Water Bottles

 Staying hydrated while you work is a must!
 I always have a huge glass of (filtered) water plus at least another drink by me throughout my work day, whether it’s coffee, tea, a smoothie, an Olipop, or something else.

 Good old glass is always a good non-toxic and reusable option for drinks.
 Other good options include porcelain, ceramic, and stainless steel.